AhmedAtefGaber/flask-mongo-docker/README.md

 ##### container1 - should be able to accept a string through http
 ##### container2 - hosts a simple mongodb database
 ---
-Once container1 receives a string (e.g. “foo”), it will append something to it (e.g. “bar”), and will then send the original string as well as the modified one (“foo” + “foobar”) to container2.
+Once container1 receives a string (e.g. “foo”), it will append something to it (e.g. “bar”).
+Then it will send the original string as well as the modified one (“foo” + “foobar”) to container2.
 Both strings are then saved in the database of container2 together with a timestamp.
 Ideally the two containers are not on the same host, but are instead linked through a private network which they use for communication.

 ---
 ### So, Please follow the below steps:
 1. Let's create a Swarm cluster of the two docker hosts docker-1 and docker-2.